An Accelerated Business Immersion Program Designed Exclusively for Physicians

 This program is unique in its focus on practice growth.
 Other programs train physicians to be managers, to run hospitals and to comply with regulations and billing procedures.
-The Physician CEO™ program different.
-It is explicitly entrepreneurial and focuses on topics relevant to physician leadership, particularly around patient-pay medicine.
+The PHYSICIAN CEO™ program is different.
+It is explicitly entrepreneurial and focuses on topics relevant to physician leadership, particularly around private practice and entrepreneurial ventures.

-The Physician CEO™ program provides an intensive, MBA-style experience to train physicians with essential business skills.
+The PHYSICIAN CEO™ program provides an intensive, MBA-style experience to train physicians with essential business skills.
 The program consists of four 5-day “Modules” presented approximately 10 weeks apart.
-Each module is organized around core topics of interest to physicians across all patient-pay medicine specialties.
+Each module is organized around core topics of interest to physicians across all private practice specialties and a variety of entrepreneurial ventures.
 Targeted specialties include ophthalmology, plastic surgery, cosmetic dermatology, concierge medical practices, fertility, anti-aging, orthopedics and other specialty areas.

 In-person, live discussions are an essential component of business education.
 While an online course might seem to be more convenient, experience shows that there is no substitute for live teaching—especially given the high caliber professors at Kellogg, and the highly qualified participants in this program.

-Participation in the Physician CEO™ is limited to physicians who are board-certified or board-eligible in a recognized medical and/or surgical specialty.
-We welcome participants at all experience levels, whether you are just starting or have built a full-fledged practice.
+Participation in the PHYSICIAN CEO™ is limited to physicians who are board-certified or board-eligible in a recognized medical and/or surgical specialty.
+Participants range from those just starting in practice to physicians who have built large practices over a long career.
+The unifying characteristic is the desire to better understand business principles and cultivate the skills needed to perform as the CEO of your practice.

-Of note, administrators, assistants, physician’s assistants, residents and other personnel are not eligible to participate.
-Class size is limited to 50 physicians per program.
+Of note, administrators, assistants, physician-assistants, residents and other personnel are not eligible to participate.
+Class size is limited.

-Oversee your practice, including marketing, finance, operations, personnel, contracts and other key administrative areas
+Be able to oversee their practice, including marketing, finance, operations, personnel, contracts, and other key administrative areas

-Empower yourself as a leader, and appreciate the impact that your leadership style has on your practice
+Become empowered as leaders, and appreciate the impact that your leadership style has on your practice to ensure that the whole organization is aligned behind your vision of the future.

 Recognize your competitive situation and formulate strategies that will allow you to survive and thrive